I awoke to the sound of thunder around 5:30 on Marathon Monday.

 When I ran for MGH in 2018 they had a heated tent for the team.
 Since the 2019 forecast was similar to 2018, I hoped they would have the tent again.

 All training season, I hadn’t received a single email from MGH about the race.
 I had no idea if they would have a tent, but I was hopeful.

 While working the Bib Pickup station at the Boston Marathon Expo Sunday night, me and my friend Marty Hergert started looking for an MGH Twitter account to reach out to.
 Turns out that MGH has many twitter handles, none of which seemed like the obvious choice to contact.

 I sent a Tweet to an MGH account but didn’t get a reply until 10:24 Monday night.

 They had a post race get together that I didn’t know about that until after the race also.
 I was too busy before the race to even think about these things.

 As I walked into Athletes Village I asked a volunteer about MGH.
 They didn’t know but pointed to someone holding an MGH sign.
 The person holding the sign told me the tent was in the same parking lot as last year.

 Because the first wave had been called and I had a fourth wave bib, she had to walk me through security, which was no problem.
-I was so grateful for the assistance.
+I was so grateful for her assistance.